RajputPawan/Prometheus/pages/docs/x2go.md

 ### Windows

+`Currently the Windows client of x2go is not supported by either the UHD or the Ubuntu Helpdesk.`<br>
+`In case of problems search for help in the community`

-On Windows the client will be available via ITShop soon.
+The client will be available via ITShop soon.

-Until then you can install the x2go client on Windows as a portable application:
+Until then you can install the client as a portable application:

 Download the latest build from [https://code.x2go.org/releases/binary-win32/x2goclient/releases/](https://code.x2go.org/releases/binary-win32/x2goclient/releases/).

 At the time of this writing the latest release is 4.1.2.2.
-After downloading do not run the installer but open the file with 7zip and unpack the contents to a directory in your user home e.g. c:\\users\\<userid>\\x2go.
+After downloading do not run the installer but open the file with 7zip and unpack the contents to a directory in your user home e.g. c:\\users\\&lt;your userid&gt;\\x2go.
 That's all - start the client by clicking on x2goclient.exe.

 ## How to use and configure